CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 <!-- Abbreviations -->

-*[LLM]: Large Language Model.
-An AI model that takes in some text and predicts how it’s most likely to continue.
-*[LLMs]: Large Language Model.
-An AI model that takes in some text and predicts how it’s most likely to continue.
-*[LMM]: Large Multimodal Model.
-An AI model that can take in and produce multiple forms of data (such as both text and images).
 *[LMMs]: Large Multimodal Model.
 An AI model that can take in and produce multiple forms of data (such as both text and images).
 *[Multimodal model]: An AI model that can take in and produce multiple forms of data (such as both text and images).
 *[multimodal system]: An AI model that can take in and produce multiple forms of data (such as both text and images).